A Derived Decomposition for Equivariant $D$-modules: Non-splitting of the Mackey filtration

-Note that $\ST_e$ is equivalent to the identity functor on $\bD(\ut)$ and $\ST_s$ is equivalent to $s_\ast$.
-The following proposition means that the weak form of the Mackey theorem given by Proposition \ref{propositionmackey} cannot be improved to express $\ST$ as a direct sum of Weyl group translations in general. \begin{proposition} The connection morphism $\delta$ in the distinguished triangle \ref{equationfun} is non-zero. \end{proposition}
+Note that $\ST_e$ is equivalent to the identity functor $e_\ast$ on $\bD(\ut)$ and $\ST_s$ is equivalent to $s_\ast$.
+The following proposition proves Theorem \ref{maintheorem nonsplit} in the case $G=SL_2$. \begin{proposition} The connection morphism $\delta$ in the distinguished triangle \ref{equationfun} is non-zero. \end{proposition}

 In order to prove Proposition \ref{propositionnonsplit}, recall that the category $\Fun^L(\bD(\ut),\bD(\ut))$ is equivalent to $\bD(\ut \times \ut)$ (see Proposition \ref{prop-inttrans}), and thus we may replace the functors $\ST$, $\ST_e$ and $\ST_s$ by their integral kernels to obtain a distinguished triangle in $\bD(\ut \times \ut)$: